tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/regexpfilter.rst

 Regular expressions listed in ``regexp_filter`` are applied in the order they are listed.
 That happens at the earliest stage possible, before any other processing, even before tokenization.
-That is, regexps are applied to the raw source fields when indeixng, and to the raw search query text when searching.
+That is, regexps are applied to the raw source fields when indexing, and to the raw search query text when searching.

 We use the `RE2 engine <https://github.com/google/re2>`__ to implement